-- Provide adequate on-site car parking for residents and visitors that is convenient, secure and safe having regard to the traffic generated by the proposed development. - Ensure efficient and safe vehicle and pedestrian movement within, into and out of the development. - Ensure that the location and design of driveways, parking, service areas and access areas are practical, easily maintained, convenient, safe and suitably landscaped. - Provide safe convenient access for vehicles, pedestrians and cyclists whilst minimising conflict between them.
+- Provide adequate on-site car parking for residents and visitors that is convenient, secure and safe having regard to the traffic generated by the proposed development. - Ensure efficient and safe vehicle and pedestrian movement within, into and out of the development. - Ensure that the location and design of driveways, parking, service areas and access areas are practical, easily maintained, convenient, safe and suitably landscaped. - Provide safe convenient access for vehicles, pedestrians and cyclists whilst minimising conflict between them. - Promote the use of electric vehicles across the Local Government Area. - Encourage the installation of electric vehicle charging infrastructure.

 - a) The minimum dimensions of any required parking space shall be 2.5 metres x 5.5 metres.
-If the car parking space adjoins a vertical edge which is 100mm or higher, the minimum width of the car parking space shall be 2.7 metres. - b) The minimum internal dimension of an enclosed garage shall be 3 metres x 6 metres. - C) Transitional grades shall comply with AS2890.1 (as amended) Parking Facilities - Off-Street Car Parking. - d) The maximum garage floor levels (above or below) for a garage setback 6 metres from the front property boundary shall be in accordance with the requirements contained under Council's Engineering Guide for Development, (Appendix K Standard Drawings No. SD-R08 and SD-R09), which is available at Council's website at www.campbeltown.nsw. gov.au.
+If the car parking space adjoins a vertical edge which is 100mm or higher, the minimum width of the car parking space shall be 2.7 metres. - The minimum internal dimension of an enclosed garage shall be 3 metres x 6 metres. - c) Transitional grades shall comply with AS2890.1 (as amended) Parking Facilities - Off-Street Car Parking. - d) The maximum garage floor levels (above or below) for a garage setback 6 metres from the front property boundary shall be in accordance with the requirements contained under Council's Engineering Guide for Development, (Appendix K -